cfournie/uottawa.nlp.hackreduce/README.md

 ==============================

 We analyzed the sentiment of Amazon product reviews.
-We trends between the percentage of particular sentiment words and a review's reating of a product.
+We trends between the percentage of particular sentiment words and a review's rating of a product.

 Directories
 -----------